Airlines seek swift end to row over EU CO2 scheme

 "A political solution is essential and it has to come within the next 12 months in order to avoid a real crisis," said Andrew Waite, a partner at law firm Berwin Leighton Paisner, referring to when airlines must surrender carbon permits for this year.

-Andrew Sellick, group manager environment and carbon at Qantas Airways (QAN.AX), said his airline was struggling with the administration of complying with the EU scheme as well as preparing for possible inclusion in emerging carbon markets in Australia and New Zealand.
+Andrew Sellick, group manager environment and carbon at Qantas Airways, said his airline was struggling with the administration of complying with the EU scheme as well as preparing for possible inclusion in emerging carbon markets in Australia and New Zealand.

 GLOBAL PUSH